yashmodi9998/Cocotracker-frontend/README.md

 - **User Authentication**: Secure user authentication using JWT (JSON Web Tokens).
 - **Inventory Management**: Track the quantity and storage location of coconut juice.
-- **Sales Monitoring**: Monitor daily sales to analyze demand trends.
+- **Sales Monitoring**: Monitor daily sales to analyze demand trends using bar charts.
 - **Role-based Access Control**: Different levels of access for admins, kiosk owners, and other roles.
+- **Stock Allocation**: Admins can allocate new stock to users.
+- **Return Requests**: Users can place return requests, and admins can approve or reject them.

 ## Tech Stack

 - **Frontend**: React.js with Vite and Tailwind CSS for styling.
-- **Backend**: Node.js and Express.js for building the API.
+- **Backend**: Node.js and Express.js are used to build the API.
 - **Authentication**: JWT (JSON Web Tokens) for secure authentication.
 - **Database**: MongoDB for storing application data.

-## Getting Started

-Follow these instructions to get the CocoTracker frontend up and running on your local machine.

 ### Prerequisites